OliverHesse/Photo-Catalog/README.md

 - add some sort of image data? like a description
 - add sorting options mainly date taken
 - clean up code and naming conventions
+- make the scrolling buttons work(forgot they existed)
+- add zoom